Flu Infection

 Flu Vaccination

-the best time to get vaccinated.
-The present flu vaccines are a mixture of multiple vaccines,
+is the best time to get vaccinated.
+The present flu vaccines are a mixture of multiple

-each offering protection to a certain virus strain.
-Vaccination reduces death and the amount of
+vaccines, each offering protection to a certain virus strain.
+Vaccination reduces death and

-65 years and older, people who live in nursing homes or other institutes, people with chronic
+people 65 years and older, people who live in nursing homes or other institutes, people with

-serious diseases, pregnant women and people in close contact with someone in a high-risk
+chronic serious diseases, pregnant women and people in close contact with someone in a

 How a vaccine works?

-to cause an influenza epidemic during the next winter period.
-Scientists grow viruses on
+likely to cause an influenza epidemic during the next winter period.
+Scientists grow viruses

 outer coating of the harvested viruses and use it as vaccine.
 After inoculation in a human